kroysemaj/git-GDI/slides/review.md

-##  review
+##  pop quiz hotshot!

-This is a new Markdown slide
+What command creates a new repo in your current directory?

+`git init` <!-- .element: class="fragment" data-fragment-index="1" -->